 Step 3: Give the new device name and close it.
 It will save automatic.

 After change hostname you have done everything is not right.
 Here is one more step you have done to get identified in the network.

 Make the entry of new hostname in file /etc/hosts.
 You can use any Text editor to make this change.

 I am going to use nano text editor for this task.
 My old hostname was CentOS.
 I will change it to Ubuntu-19

 vijay@Ubuntu-19:~$sdo nano /etc/hosts

 $127.0.0.1 localhost 127.0.1.1 Ubuntu-19 # The following lines are desirable for IPv6 capable hosts ::1 ip6-localhost ip6-loopback fe00::0 ip6-localnet ff00::0 ip6-mcastprefix ff02::1 ip6-allnodes ff02::2 ip6-allrouters ^G Get Help ^O Write Out ^W Where Is ^K Cut Text ^J Justify ^C Cur Pos ^X Exit ^R Read File ^\ Replace ^U Uncut Text^T To Spell ^_ Go To Line

-When changes have been completed, press Ctrl+x and then yes to save file.
+When changes have been completed, press Ctrl+x and then yes to save the file.

-Finally you have seen how easy to change hostname in Linux (Ubuntu) Operating System.
-Now you can change computer name as your requirement without any restriction .
+Finally, you have seen how easy to change hostname in Linux (Ubuntu) Operating System.
+Now you can change the computer name as your requirement without any restriction.

-If you have any question related this article and Please write in comment box.
-Me and other expert person will give you reply.
+If you have any question related to this article and Please write in the comment box.
+I and another expert person will give you a reply.